 I want to tell you an interesting secret or curiosity about Piazza Navona that you probably didn't know.
 Underneath it, exactly at 4.50 meters, there are the remains of the ancient Domiziano Stadium, declared a Unesco heritage site.
 Although it no longer exists, you have the possibility to visit what remains of its ruins.

 The modern city has replaced it and almost buried it, but the square retains its dimensions and shape.
 In fact, in several basements of buildings is where the various remains of the stadium are located.
 So they are an additional option to the secret places of Rome.
 Escape the crowds and chaos by visiting these archaeological sites with an audio-guide, 3D videos and panels.

 That way you will learn more about that stadium of the past Imperial Rome, which held almost 30,000 spectators.
 You will be able to imagine the screams and excitement that filled the place for the athletic feats that took place there.
 To plan that sightseeing tour, go to the Domiziano Stadium website although it is a curiosity that you will surely be told if you book a guided tour of Piazza Navona.

-7. Delight yourself with a delicious dessert at a nearby gelato shop
+7. Indulge in a tasty dessert at a nearby ice cream parlor

 I assure you that in the different places there is a pleasant atmosphere and the service they offer will meet your expectations.
 The elaboration of these ice creams not only includes presentations that will attract you and make your mouth water.
 They also use different natural fruits and delicious high quality ingredients.